RikkaApps/websites/shizuku/guide/setup.md

 #### 3.1.
 MIUI device

+_"It's 2019, garbage MIUI still breaks Android features."_

 If you use MIUI, you also need to enable "USB Debug (Security options)".

+If you use MIUI 11, MIUI 11 breaks custom permission (user apps cannot request for custom permission, please refer [this issue](https://github.com/RikkaApps/Shizuku/issues/45) and [this issue](https://github.com/android-in-china/Compatibility/issues/16)), so you must grant permission for user apps in Shizuku app.

 ### 4. Start Shizuku